 He turned 10 years old on 11th September 2018 after being retired at 8 years and 11 months.

 He now lives with his new owners in Paignton who are Police officers but not dog handlers.
 Charlie can often be seen causing chaos in the waves on Paignton beach.

-RPD JACK was also known as gentle JACK before his police dog initial course and although he knew and loved his job as a police dog and would certainly do the business he is still a big softy to this day.
+Jack was also known as Gentle Jack before his police dog initial course; although he knew and loved his job as a police dog and would certainly do the business, he is still a big softy to this day.

 He retired early due to ill health and has an ongoing heart condition as well as arthritis and spondylosis which is to do with his back.
 He is happily retired and enjoying his time with his handler living on Dartmoor.

-He has always had a knack of getting himself regular visits to the vets right back to when he was at the puppy walkers a swallowed a very expensive diamond ring.
-The puppy walker thought she had lost it forever but with patience it eventually came out on boxing day.
-This even made the spotlight news at the time, (must have been a short news day).
+He has always had a knack of getting himself regular visits to the vets right back to when he was at the puppy walkers and swallowed a very expensive diamond ring.
+The puppy walker thought she had lost it forever but with patience it eventually came out on Boxing Day.
+This even made the Spotlight news at the time, (must have been a short news day).

 Molly is a 10 year old liver and white springer spaniel.
 She began her police service as an explosive detection dog in 2009 working until she retired with her handler, Chris Curnow in 2017.
 Molly has worked all over the British Isles assisting with many high profile events.
 She always displayed an extremely high drive and enjoyment of her work right up to her retirement.

 Molly has fully embraced retired life and has discovered the luxury of central heating and the sofa but she still loves nothing more than mud and a tennis ball.